andrew-levy/style-direct-club/README.md

 ## Usage

-The `styled` function takes in a React Native component and returns a styled component.
-The styled component can be used in place of the original component and will accept style props.
+The `styled` function takes in a component and returns a styled component.
+A styled component can be used in place of the original and will accept extra style props.
+Apply styles directly to your components via props!

 ```tsx
 import { TouchableOpacity } from 'react-native';